kinkou/invaders_finder/README.md

 # Development assignment
 The presented solution is by no means optimal in terms of performance or memory consumption.
-I believe there are clever solutions to the problem of the space invader detection, however I will give my thoughts on a possible alternative approach.
+I believe there are more clever solutions to the problem of the space invader detection, however I will give my thoughts on a possible alternative approach.

 ## How to run
 ```